What is Cash Cow?

 - The cash reserves of the Company are increasing.
 As a result, it provides the Company with an extra cushion for capital spending in the future.

-- An Increase in market share represents an increase in the confidence of the customers.
+- An Increase in market share represents an increase in the customers’ confidence.

 - Subsequent investments are lower.